is343/is343/README.md

 ### Hi, I'm Ivan Schurawel 👋

 I work at Spotify.
-Before that, I worked at AWS ECS and help make [Amazon Elastic Container Service](https://aws.amazon.com/ecs/).
+Before that, I worked at AWS ECS and helped make [Amazon Elastic Container Service](https://aws.amazon.com/ecs/).
 And before _that_, I worked at Amazon AI Platforms and helped make [AWS SageMaker](https://aws.amazon.com/sagemaker/).

 I made a dictionary for Korean learners that you can find on the app stores.